-The 2015-16 application to the J.D. program will be available September 15, 2014.
+The 2015-16 application to the J.D. program are now available.
 Apply via the Law School Admissions Council.

 1) Register for and take the Law School Admission Test (LSAT) at www.lsac.org or call (215) 968-1001.
 While the LSAT is offered four times a year.
 Oregon Law will accept test scores from each administration, so long as seats remain in the 1L class.
 Applicants who are admitted to Oregon Law will be given full consideration for scholarships so long as funding remains available.
 If you take the LSAT more than once, your highest score is used for reporting purposes, but all scores will be evaluated.
 If you are applying for the Fall 2015 entering class, your LSAT score must be no older than five years, meaning, you must have taken the LSAT no earlier than June 2010.

 2) Register with the LSAC Credential Assembly Service (CAS) at www.lsac.org or by calling (215) 968-1001.
 LSAC will create a CAS report that contains your LSAT score(s), a copy of your LSAT writing sample, copies and analysis of your academic transcripts, and copies of your letters of recommendation and online evaluations (we require at least two recommendation letters or evaluations, in any combination, to complete your file).
 Upon receipt of your application and application fee, we will request a copy of your CAS Report from LSAC.

 3) We require you to submit a Why Oregon Essay and résumé.
 Pay close attention to the guidelines in the application for your why Oregon essay and résumé.
 Include your name on any documents attached to the application.

 4) Please note that the absence of any required documents described above would prevent your application from being reviewed.
 See our "FAQ" web page for more information about applying to the University of Oregon School of Law.

 5) If you previously applied to our JD program, you may reapply.
 As a re-applicant, the admissions committee prefers that you submit new and updated materials.
 Letters of recommendation written after September 1, 2012 are preferred.